 Customer retention is the ability of a business to retain its customers.
-Over time, it is measured by customer retention rate — the percentage of customers a company keeps to the end relative to the number of customers it had at the start of a specific business period.
+Over time, retention is measured by the percentage of customers a company keeps over its total number of customers within a specific timeframe.

-In the video below, you'll get inspired by 5 customer retention strategies.
+In the video below, you'll get inspired by five customer retention strategies.

-Customer retention is impacted by the number of new customers acquired and the existing customers who churn by not returning to purchase, canceling subscriptions, or closing contracts.
+Customer retention relates to the number of new customers acquired and the existing customers who leave by not returning to purchase, canceling subscriptions, or closing contracts.
 That said, by calculating the customer retention rate, companies get to know how loyal their customers are as well as the effectiveness of their customer service.
-In turn, if there is a need, they can come up with ways of improving their customer experience.
+In turn, if there is a need, a business can come up with ways to improve their customer's experience.

 Email marketing remains the best way of retaining customers.
-In fact, 80 percent of businesses say that it is their greatest driver of consumer retention.
+Eighty percent of businesses say that it is their most significant driver of consumer retention.

-Why it is important to retain your customers
+Why is it vital to retain your customers?

 Customer retention is essential to a brand for several reasons.
 Let’s highlight some of them.

-Acquiring a new customer costs 5x more than it does to retain one.
-As such, customer retention saves a company money and reduces the marketing expenditure by keeping the existing customers who have already interacted with the company’s products and services.
+Acquiring a new customer costs 5x more than retaining a customer.
+As such, customer retention saves a company money and reduces its marketing expenditure by keeping existing customers who have already interacted with the company’s products and services.
 Also, the fact that existing consumers are already familiar with a brand’s services or products, marketers spend way less time when providing customer support.

 Fosters repeat sales

 Existing customers are more likely to buy new products or services from a company.
-That said, a customer will buy from a brand in the future only if they trust it to offer a better shopping experience when compared to its competitors.
+That said, a customer will buy from a brand in the future only if they trust they will be offered a better shopping experience when compared to competitors.

 Benefits from word-of-mouth advertising

-Loyal and happy customers give a business the benefit of word-of-mouth promotion at no cost.
+Loyal and happy customers give a business the advantage of word-of-mouth promotion at no cost.
 Existing customers are more likely to tell their family members and friends about an enterprise, its products, and services.
-And given that customers, especially, those who are still prospecting, respect the opinion of people who are close to them, they will be convinced to make purchases from a specific business.
+And given that customers, especially those who are still prospects, respect the opinion of people who are close to them, they will be convinced to make purchases from a specific business.

 Have a look at these statistics: 46 percent of customers in America get brand information from family members, while 45 percent get info on potential purchases from friends.
 Moreover, 92 percent of customers trust the opinion of friends and family more than other marketing strategies.

 That said, the bottom line is that an existing customer is more likely to make referrals.
-And the new customers a business gains in this way cost way less to acquire and have a significantly higher lifetime value compared to customers acquired in other ways.
+New customers a business gains via word of mouth costs much less to acquire and have a significantly higher lifetime value compared to customers acquired in other ways.

 Allows to get useful feedback

-From interacting with a business over time, existing customers are in a better place to tell it about the areas that need to be improved.
-Repeat customers are easily approachable, and their suggestions on improvement can be sought at any time.
-Implementing customer feedback can see a business benefit from new opportunities that lead to increased sales and retention rates.
+By interacting with a business over time, existing customers are in a better place to give feedback about the areas that need to be improved.
+Repeat customers are easily approachable, and their suggestions for improvement can help at any time.
+Implementing customer feedback can help a business benefit from new opportunities that lead to increased sales and retention rates.

 Existing customers are less conscious of the prices of products compared to new customers.
-Loyal customers already value a company and are, thus, ready to pay a premium fee to access the services or products offered by the business.
+Loyal customers already value a company and are ready to pay a premium fee to access the services or products offered by the business.

 - Drives better revenue.
-Retaining existing customers means more profits as buyers already have faith in a brand and are, therefore, more likely to spend more.
-Using customer loyalty programs to increase retention boosts returns significantly.
+Retaining existing customers means more profit as buyers already have faith in a brand and are, therefore, more likely to spend more.
+Using customer loyalty programs to increase retention, boosts returns significantly.

 - Saves money.
 Implementing customer retention strategies costs less than attracting new buyers.
 It costs 5x more to land a new customer than to nurture an existing one.
 As such, focusing on retention can help in cutting down marketing costs since existing customers are already familiar with the business.

-- Allows getting valuable data.
+- Allows you to get valuable data.
 Existing customers are more likely to participate in surveys and, thus, provide a business with useful data.
 By acting on this data, a company can offer a more personalized experience to its customers and create effective targeted marketing campaigns.

 - Boosts sales.
-By leveraging the data gathered through surveys, marketers can make better suggestions to consumers, which, in turn, increases the probability of purchases.
+By leveraging the data gathered through surveys, marketers can make better suggestions to consumers, which, in turn, increasing the probability of purchases.
 With time, more sales will be achieved.

 - Provides effective communication.
-Repeat customers are easier to communicate to, especially during emergencies such as recalls.
-Businesses can quickly match purchase dates and proceed to send messages to affected customers rather than sending a general email which most likely, will be ignored.
+Repeat customers are more comfortable to communicate with, especially during emergencies such as recalls.
+Businesses can quickly match purchase dates and proceed to send messages to affected customers rather than sending a general email, which most likely, will be ignored.
 Moreover, it is easier to relay sales, special events, and new product information to existing customers.

-- Gives an opportunity for growth.
+- Allows growth.
 Customer retention presents a chance for expansion.
 For example, if a brand needs a stock of consumer photos when launching a new product, existing customers can come in handy.
 After all, they are best suited to promote a company’s product because they are already familiar with what the business offers.

 - The number of customers at the end of a specific business period (E)